Red Hen Publications

 There used to be a tradition in early Snape fandom, particularly in its younger branches, to believe that the only reason why Snape didn’t make the cut — along with James and Sirius — as one of “the cleverest students at Hogwarts” — which evaluation, it should be pointed out, was young Remus Lupin’s, not that of anyone who was actually on staff at the time — was due to some notable weakness in one or other of the school’s key subjects.

 Post-HBP, it is clear that had anyone but Remus Lupin been asked their opinion of the matter, Snape would certainly have made the cut.
 No question.
 The “halfblood Prince” was a very clever chap.
-And all of Rowling’s backpedaling in an attempt to depict him as terminally clueless throughout ‘The Prince’s Tale’ fails to convince any Snape fan otherwise.
+And all of Rowling’s backpedaling in an attempt to depict him as terminally clueless throughout ‘The Prince’s Tale’ fails to convince any actual Snape fan otherwise.

-(With 20/20 hindsight, it is now evident that in HBP she had simply given us a “new Snape”, in fact the Uber-Snape, much as she gave us a “new Draco”, or yet another iteration and amplification of the “new Ginny”.
-Most of us would have liked to have kept the Uber-Snape for longer than the duration of just one book.)
+(With 20/20 hindsight, it is now evident that in HBP she had simply given us a “new Snape”, in fact the Über-Snape, much as she gave us a “new Draco”, or yet another iteration and amplification of the “new Ginny”.
+Most of us would have liked to have kept the Über-Snape for longer than the duration of just one book.)

 • • • •